 An appointment will be made for a Firearms Enquiry Officer to visit you at home to complete a suitability interview.

+When the FEO visits you at home, there will be certain checks they need to conduct.
 Firstly, they will want to inspect your safe storage facilities.
 The following methods of security are acceptable:

-· Home Office approved gun cabinet
+- Home Office approved gun cabinet

-· Secure gun room
+- Secure gun room

 The officer will inspect firearms held at an address.
 This is to confirm that details of firearms held match those on the National Firearms Licensing Management System and conform to the relevant legislation.

-Secondly, the FEO will conduct and interview the applicant to determine their suitability to hold a certificate.
+Secondly, the FEO will conduct an interview with the applicant to determine their suitability to hold a certificate.
 This is likely to include some very personal questions about family relationships, previous contact with the police, medical conditions and other relevant lifestyle factors.
 Please do not be offended by the questions the FEO will ask, as these are a normal part of fulfilling the Home Office suitability criteria and asked of every applicant.

 The answers given to questions during the interview and on the application form must be true, to the best of the applicants knowledge, as failure to disclose relevant factors is a criminal offence under the Firearms Act.